wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * He is in favour of every social **revolution**, except the next one.

+* One might, I suppose, substitute the words: 'The Quiet **Revolution**'.

+* It is entitled: 'Communist Rules For **Revolution**'.

 * At page 2 of the leaflet there are 3 headings, A, B and C, and in the limited time available to me I will try to cover these communist rules for **revolution**.

 * One would think that, with the passage of this Bill, the **revolution** was about to start, to paraphrase the remarks of the honourable member for Moreton.

+* Some countries have had at some periods higher rates of inflation but never since the Industrial **Revolution** has there been the degree of simultaneous inflation around the world that there is at the moment.

 * If this view becomes general, the educational **revolution** that matters will have been achieved.

 * When we start providing that kind of help for disadvantaged pre-school aged children in Australia we will have a social **revolution**.

+* It was probably in a better housing situation that at any time since the 18th century Industrial **Revolution**.

 * Since 1963 commercial television has spent over $100m on the Channel 7 **revolution**.